Overview of tc Server

 tcruntime-instancecommand script.
 You can leverage additional (optional) configuration features by specifying prepackaged or custom templates when you create a tc Runtime instance, such as automatically configuring clustering or SSL.

 - Easy and intuitive startup of a tc Runtime instance on both UNIX and Windows platforms.

 - Default configuration of high-concurrency JDBC connection pool in new tc Runtime instances.

-Pivotal tc Server Downloads are available on Pivotal Network
+Pivotal tc Server Downloads are available on VMware Tanzu Network

 - Pivotal tc Server <major-version> Core - Our core tc Server installation package.
 Developer and Standard editions are available under this product tile.

 - Pivotal tc Server <major-version> Runtimes - Our available tc Runtimes (Apache Tomcat) version updates that can be added to the Pivotal tc Server Core installation.

 - Pivotal tc Server <major-version> Templates - Our On-demand templates that can be added to the templates collection within the Pivotal tc Server Core installation.